iamafisu/Deploy-HTML-Static-Website-Application-on-an-AWS-2-tier-architecture/README.md

 1. VPC and attach an Internet Gateway
 2. 1 Public and 1 Private Subnet in 2 Availability Zones
+3. Create a NAT-Gateway in the public subnet in each AZ.
-3. Route Tables
+3. Create Route Tables to direct traffic to internet from both the public and private subnet.
-4. Security Groups to allow HTTP, HTTPS and SSH connections.
+4. Create 3 Security Groups - Webserver_sg, SSH_sg and ALB_sg.
-5. AWS EC2 instance running with Amazon Linux 2 in the private subnet in both AZ.
+5. AWS EC2 instance running with Amazon Linux 2 in the private subnet in both AZ and the attach the Webserver_sg.
-2. Create a GitHub repo and uploaded your webfiles.
+6. Create a Target Group and add the EC2 instances.
+7. Create an Application Load Balancer (ALB) and point it to the Target Group.
+8. Register or use an existing domain name in Route 53 and point it to the ALB DNS Name.
+9. Request for SSL certificate from the Certificate Manager to secure communication to the website.
+10. Done, Enjoy

 ## Installation and Usage